FL0WL0W/EmbeddedIOServices/README.md

 # EmbeddedIOServices
 This is a unit tested hardware abstraction for embedded systems.
 The timer service has a built in scheduling system that can be used to trigger callbacks at precise times.
+Testing with 32 callbacks being scheduled on a STM32F103, sub microsecond accuracy was observed.

 # Interfaces that need to be implemented when adding new hardware abstraction
 <ul>